liux120/ECE202_WASM/README.md

 ## II.
 Non-Web Environments
 The WebAssembly requires additional tools in order to function in the non-web environments.
 In this project, members explored folowing tools in the order as listed. (expend)
+### LLVM
+The LLVM project is a collection of modular and reusable compiler and toochain technologies.
+It is the compiler toolchain that currently has the most support for the WebAssembly.
+The LLVM Core libraries are built around the LLVM intermediate representaion (LLVM IR), which translates high-level programing language (C, C++, Rust) into WebAssembly code.
+Clang

 ### Emscripten
 Emscripten Toolchain is the first tool for producing WebAssembly, which emulates a particular OS system interface on the web.
 It allows developers using functions from the C standard libnrary(libc).
 Emscipten SDK is required to specify setting of tools including Emscripten Compiler Frontend (emcc).
 Emcc is a drop-in replacement for a standard compiler like gcc.
 Emcc uses Clang and LLVM to compile to wasm or `asm.js`, producing JavaScript which can run the compiled code and provide the necessary runtime support.
 This JavaScript can be executed by `node.js` or form within HTML in a browser.
 When using emcc to build to WebAssembly, the output contains both `.wasm` and `.js` file.
 Both of two files are required to work together as most WebAssembly currently depends on a JavaScript runtime.
 The `.js` file loads and sets up imports/exports for WebAssembly code.
 In this case, the `.wasm` is not standalone, meaning it cannot be easily configuried and excuted withour `.js` code.
 In this project, trying to avoid JS runtime, memebrs extracted a standalone `.wasm` file from `$ emcc source.c -s STANDALONE_WASM` and `$ emcc source.c -o output.wasm` (requires LLVM wasm backend).
 The standalone `.wasm` file is used for other runtimes such as Wasmer and wasmtime, which will be discussed later.